MikeyDLuffy/discord-devs/README.md

   6. On line 109 of the user.js file, set the 'port' value equal to the localhost machines ip address if you want to access the confirmation page from your phone by scanning the qr code. (must be on the same network) leave as is to access confirmation page from your local machine.

 to do:
-  1. update mongodb when user email account is verified through the confirmation url
-  2. set up authenticated user profile page
-  3. set up user 'createTransaction' route and Transaction model
+  1. set up user 'createTransaction' route
-  4. Generate secret pin and attach to transaction
+  2. Generate secret pin and attach to transaction
+  3. list open and closed transactions on user profile page